Ethereum's Launch of 'The Merge' Hopes to Add Sustainability to Blockchain

 (Photo by Lauren DeCicca/Getty Images)

 "The Merge" by the ethereum blockchain is the first major cryptocurrency to shift away from the computing- and energy-intensive "mining" process for data validation to one that is more sustainable.
 On Sept.
 15, the ethereum blockchain finally merged with a different blockchain that shifts the currency's blockchain validation method away from a so-called proof-of-work to a proof-of-stake consensus algorithm for validation.
 In the more widespread proof-of-work method, computers essentially compete to be the first to solve complicated mathematical equations to "validate" a new block in a blockchain and earn cryptocurrency to do so.
-For extremely popular cryptocurrencies like ethereum and bitcoin -- which respectively have about $200 billion and $400 billion of currency in circulation based on current prices -- this has led to an arms race among blockchain miners to use more processing power -- and more energy -- to more frequently win the race to solve those equations....
+For extremely popular cryptocurrencies like ethereum and bitcoin — which respectively have about $200 billion and $400 billion of currency in circulation based on current prices — this has led to an arms race among blockchain miners to use more processing power — and more energy — to more frequently win the race to solve those equations.
+The high power consumption of the proof-of-work model has led to concerns about the carbon footprint and scalability of cryptocurrencies, as the bitcoin blockchain alone uses an estimated 150 terawatt hours of electricity annually — equivalent to the annual energy consumption of Argentina, one of the world's Group of Twenty leading economies.